arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getState(): Promise\<SocketStateBase\>

-Obtains the status of the TCPSocket connection.
+Obtains the status of the TCP socket connection.
 This API uses a promise to return the result.

 > **NOTE**
 > This API can be called only after **bind** or **connect** is successfully called.